Technologicat/mcpyrate/doc/troubleshooting.md

 This occurs when trying to run a macro-enabled program without macro support enabled, such as when trying to run a macro-enabled script from the command line with regular `python`.

  - If you did `python myscript.py` or similar, retry with `macropython myscript.py`.
+   - Before retrying, you may first need to clear the bytecode caches under the current directory with `macropython -c .`; otherwise `mcpyrate` may think the bytecode is up to date, even though it was compiled without macro support.
  - If only a part of your code uses macros, and your main program is intended to be run with regular `python`, the problem could be that some module of your program is importing a module that uses macros, without first enabling macro support.
 Check if you have accidentally forgotten to `import mcpyrate.activate`.
  - If you're using the advanced functions `deactivate` and `activate` from the module `mcpyrate.activate`, the likely reason is that macro support has been manually disabled by calling `deactivate`.
 Find the offending import, and call `mcpyrate.activate.activate` before invoking that import to re-enable macro support.
 If you don't need macro support after that import completes, it's then safe to again call `mcpyrate.activate.deactivate` (to make any remaining imports run slightly faster).